gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     be corrupted/modified by the other variables being in the model.
 In observational studies, there are also all the potential lurking variables that we did not measure or even confounding variables that we did measure but can't disentangle from the variable used in a particular model.
+    \index{confounding}
-While we do have a complicated mathematical model relating various $x\text{'s}$ to the response, do not lose that fundamental focus on causal vs non-causal inferences based on the design of the study.
+    While we do have a
+    complicated mathematical model relating various $x\text{'s}$ to the response, do not lose that fundamental focus on causal vs non-causal inferences based on the design of the study.